Pay My Bill

 Cook County Health offers patients a few ways to pay their bills.

-You may either pay by mail or make an in-person payment at one of our walk-in locations listed below.
-We currently accept payments in cash, check or money order.
+You may either pay online, by mail or make an in-person payment at one of our walk-in locations listed below.
+We currently accept payments online, in cash, check or money order.
 Please make any checks or money orders payable to Cook County Health.

 Paying by Mail